htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 - 12–16: 6 damage
 - 17+: 9 damage

 **Effect:** If you are flanking the target when you make this attack, choose one ally who is flanking with you.
-That ally has � on melee attacks against the target until the end of the ally's next turn, even if they are no longer flanking the target.
+That ally has \[SURGE\] on melee attacks against the target until the end of the ally's next turn, even if they are no longer flanking the target.

 #### Heroic Abilities